 On a similar note, make sure there’s time for resting during the day.
 Most people in group villa holidays will appreciate the chance to do their own thing whether it’s lounging in bed, reading by the pool, or simply getting some quality alone time during their much cherished holidays.
 This is the best survival tip to avoid conflict.

 Focus on the Details

 How will your group of 12 get from the airport to the house?
 Will you be needing a baby-sitter during your stay?
-There are a lot of details to consider, which is why some large groups work want more planning to sort out the logistics, We can arrange your transfers and other requests so you can relax on vacation - just let us know well in advance!
+There are a lot of details to consider, which is why some large groups want more planning to sort out the logistics.
+We can arrange your transfers and other requests so you can relax on vacation - just let us know well in advance!

-If your group will be divided up between several cars, or spending the day heading to separate activities, communication is key.
+If your large group will be divided up between several cars, or spending the day heading to separate activities, communication is key.
 Make sure everyone in the party has the full itinerary.
 Consider setting up a group text or go old school and write up a phone list or some other means of ensuring that the group can stay in touch with each other.